Director James Gunn has been reinstated

-After Gunn’s firing, Dave Bautista has indicated that he would be prepared to step down from the franchise if the director’s script is also ditched.
+After Gunn’s first firing, Dave Bautista indicated that he would be prepared to step down from the franchise if the director’s script was also ditched.
 He said: “Where I’m at right now is that if [Marvel] don’t use that script, then I’m going to ask them to release me from my contract, cut me out or recast me.
 I’d be doing James a disservice if I didn’t.”

-Speaking to The Jonathan Ross Show about his future in the franchise, Bautista has now cast more doubt on his return.
+Speaking to The Jonathan Ross Show about his future in the franchise, Bautista cast more doubt on his return.
 When asked by Ross if he would return, Bautista said: “It’s a bitter-sweet conversation — um, no it’s a bitter-bitter conversation because I’m not really happy with what they’ve done with James Gunn.”

 He reiterated that the movie was being put off, stating that it was now “on hold indefinitely.”
 He added: “to be honest with you I don’t know if I want to work for Disney.”
 You can watch the full interview here:

 Before Gunn was reinstated in March 2019, there werre rumours that Adam McKay might step into the director’s chair.
 As reported in Empire, McKay spoke to the Happy Sad Confused podcast and said that he had been having conversations with Marvel for some time.
 He also mentioned that he’d find it hard to turn down the role of directing Guardian’s of the Galaxy if it were offered to him.
 McKay has worked on a string of movies including Ant-Man, Anchorman and the upcoming Holmes and Watson movie.

 Who will be the ‘big bad’?